gbengafagbola/data-structures-and-algorithms-go/1.0.array-hashing/6.0.move-element-to-end/readme.md

-Absolutely!
-Here's the updated `README.md` with your **new implementation** included and clearly explained alongside the previous ones.

----

 # 🧱 Move Element to End in Go

 This Go package provides **three** different approaches to solving a classic array manipulation problem: